The Three Gorges Dam was hailed as one of the greatest engineering feats of the 20th Century.

 The Communist Party recently admitted (July 2020) now the Dam itself has started moving. – ends

-The project was shot with a mix of 35 mm B/W film on Nikon SLR and also (digital) DSLR.
-The images were part of Undercover China exhibit in Hong Kong in 2012 and published as a photo-essay in the South China Morning Post Magazine.
+The project was shot with a mix of 35 mm B/W film on Nikon SLR and (digital) DSLR.
+The project was supported by the Sunday Times (UK), South China Morning Post (Magazine), Asia Week, Rex Features (Photo & News Agency) and Agence REA.